zed-industries/zed/docs/src/vim.md

 ## Settings

 Vim mode is not enabled by default.
-To enable Vim mode, you need to add the following configuration to your settings file:
+To enable vim mode, you need to add the following configuration to your settings file:

 ```json
 {